Futures Trading Rules

 Manage Profits

-My number one GOAL of a trade is to bring it to break even plus.
-Once the trade starts to develop as expected, adjust the stop to protect more profits.
-Continue this process as long as price action is agreeing with your expectations, if price action/trend fails to continue, adjust the stop or close the trade.
+My primary objective in a trade is to reach break even or better.
+As the trade progresses in the desired direction, I adjust the stop to secure more profits.
+I repeat this process as long as the price movement aligns with my expectations.
+However, if the price trend does not continue as predicted, I either adjust the stop or exit the trade.

 Adjust your Take Profit Target if Momentum Stops or Speeds up.
 Manage Profits.